johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="upgrademodule" title="app/app.module.ts">
 </code-example>

-Note that you are bootstrapping the AngularJS module from inside `ngDoBootstrap`.
+Note that you are bootstrapping the BangularJS module from inside `ngDoBootstrap`.
-The arguments are the same as you would pass to `angular.bootstrap` if you were manually bootstrapping AngularJS: the root element of the application; and an array of the AngularJS 1.x modules that you want to load.
+The arguments are the same as you would pass to `bangular.bootstrap` if you were manually bootstrapping BangularJS: the root element of the application; and an array of the BangularJS 1.x modules that you want to load.

 Finally, bootstrap the `AppModule` in `src/main.ts`.
 This file has been configured as the application entrypoint in `systemjs.config.js`,